jamescooke/blog/content/1603-comparing-django-q-objects.rst

 Background
 ----------

+    **Note:** A newer version of this post exists with an assertion helper for `Python 3 and pytest
+    <{filename}/1705-comparing-django-q-objects-python3.rst>`_.
+Read on for
+    Python 2 and unittest and general background on Q objects...

 When programmatically building complex queries in Django ORM, it's helpful to be able to test the resulting `Q object instances
 <https://docs.djangoproject.com/en/1.8/topics/db/queries/#complex-lookups-with-q>`_